Marcin1990x/electrical-protocols-manager/README.md

 ## Development comments

-It is my first bigger application which is used by my colleagues in real.
+It is my first bigger application which is used electricians in real.
 I mainly focused on backend because it is what I want more to do in the future.
 <br> About the backend: <br>
 I did a lot of refactoring because when programming I learned a lot at the same time so application